 Hi, my name is Rob Smith.
 I am a Director of the Active Hands Company and the designer of our gripping aids.
-In 1996 I was a twenty year old student studying Mechanical Engineering at Warwick University.
-During a holiday with friends I fell down a cliff and suffered a high-level spinal cord injury which left me with partial paralysis in all four limbs.
-After spending nine months in a Salisbury spinal rehabilitation unit I was able to return to University as a disabled student to complete my degree course.
+In 1996, I was a twenty year old student studying Mechanical Engineering at Warwick University.
+Then, while I was on holiday with friends, I fell down a cliff and suffered a high-level spinal cord injury.
+As a result, I was left with partial paralysis in all four limbs.
+I spent nine months in a Salisbury spinal rehabilitation unit.
+After that, I was able to return to University as a disabled student to complete my degree course.

-The products were initially designed for my personal use but some of the people that I played wheelchair rugby with saw me using them in the gym and showed an interest in obtaining a pair.
-At this point we realised that we had the potential to help more people with hand function disabilities and we decided to set up the Active Hands Company.
+I initially designed the products for my personal use.
+However, some of the people that I played wheelchair rugby with saw me using them in the gym and showed an interest in obtaining a pair.
+At this point, we realised that we had the potential to help more people with hand function disabilities.
+At this point, we decided to set up the Active Hands Company.
 Our General Purpose gripping aid was our first product.
 It is the most versatile of our products and can be used for gripping objects in the gym; outdoors, such as for kayaking or biking; in the house (for cleaning and doing DIY); in the garden and kitchen; and for activities such as snooker.
-New uses for our gripping aids are being discovered all the time.
+In fact, new uses for our gripping aids are being discovered all the time!

-As time went on we developed new products and gained knowledge of other disability groups who could also benefit from our gripping products.
-In 2007, Active Hands became a Limited Company and we now sell direct to end users all over the world via our website and through resellers in other countries all around the world.
-We are now the go-to place for hand-related products.
+As time went on, we developed new products and gained knowledge of other disability groups who could also benefit from our gripping products.
+In 2007, Active Hands became a Limited Company.
+We sell direct to end-users all over the world via our website and through resellers in other countries all around the world.
+Active Hands are now the go-to place for hand-related products.

-We are still a family owned and run business and we pride ourselves in the quality of our products, our knowledge of the issues faced by those with grip problems and our customer service.
+We are still a family owned and run business.
+We pride ourselves in the quality of our products, our knowledge of the issues faced by those with grip problems and our customer service.

-Personally I have been involved in disability sport for many years including playing at a high level in wheelchair rugby and now as a team GB T52 Wheelchair racer.
+Personally, I have been involved in disability sport for many years: playing at a high level in wheelchair rugby and now as a Team GB T52 Wheelchair racer.
 We understand the training and levels to which our products need to perform to enable users to push themselves to the limit to achieve these levels of performance.